thisisrajpatil/thisisrajpatil.github.io/README.md

 • Working on data analysis & building visualization dashboard part of a project - EDA of Retail Superstore.
 • Followin CRISP-DM Process while providing data solution.

-### **FRONTEND DEVELOPER**
-### Booking.com

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.

 ### **Managed Network Expert**
 ### Chegg Inc.